paintparty/fireworks/README.md

 <br>

 ### Tap-driven development
 Fireworks provides a bevy of options print-and-return functionality so that you can print values from your source without altering the execution of your program.
-By default, the printed output that Fireworks produces is optimized for speed of comprehension.
+By default, the printed output that Fireworks produces is typographically optimized for speed of comprehension.
 When printing data structures, the primary goal is to provide the user with a high-level snapshot of the shape and contents of the data.
 This is often sufficient to enable understanding at glance, and doesn't requiring the user to switch context and interact with a entirely separate UI that might involve clicking and scrolling around just to look at a single nested value.

 When it is necessary to view a data structure in its entirety, or without any truncation of values, you can pass specific options at the call site, or simply just include `:log` or `:pp` as the leading argument to **`fireworks.core/?`**.